waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # II.
 Game Mechanics & World Data

 ## A. Discovered Mechanics
-- **System 'Dead End' Definition:** An area is NOT a 'dead end' if the total of reachable non-adjacent warps (or warp groups) and reachable map connections is 2 or more.
-This is evaluated on a whole-map basis, even if the player is in a partition with only one exit.
-(Corrected on Turn 200952 after system warning).
 - **Trap Battles:** Certain wild encounters, particularly in late-game areas like Cerulean Cave, appear to be 'trap' battles where the 'RUN' option is disabled.
 This was observed with a Wigglytuff, suspected with a Ditto, and confirmed with a KADABRA.
 - **Fainted HM Usage:** HMs like Surf can be used outside of battle even if the Pokémon that knows the move has fainted.
 (Confirmed by system notice on Turn 199815).
+- **Cycling Road Forced Movement:** On certain routes like Route 18 (Cycling Road), the player character experiences forced, multi-tile movement in a single direction, especially when moving downhill.
+This can interrupt and invalidate long path plans, requiring a strategy of shorter, more deliberate movements.

+## B. Navigation & Tile Rules
+- **System 'Dead End' Definition:** An area is NOT a 'dead end' if the total of reachable non-adjacent warps (or warp groups) and reachable map connections is 2 or more.
+This is evaluated on a whole-map basis, even if the player is in a partition with only one exit.
+(Corrected on Turn 200952 after system warning).
 - **1x1 Warp Tiles (Instant):** Most 1x1 warps trigger instantly upon stepping on them.
 To re-use the warp, you must step off the tile and then back on.
 - **1x1 Warp Tiles (Non-Instant):** Some 1x1 warps require a second input.
 After stepping on the warp tile, you must press the directional button that moves you *into* the building's impassable boundary to trigger the warp.
-- **Cycling Road Forced Movement:** On certain routes like Route 18 (Cycling Road), the player character experiences forced, multi-tile movement in a single direction, especially when moving downhill.
-This can interrupt and invalidate long path plans, requiring a strategy of shorter, more deliberate movements.

-## B. Solved Puzzles
-- **Snorlax (Routes 11 & 12):** Awakened using the POKé FLUTE from the ITEM menu.
-- **Pokémon Tower Ghost:** Used SILPH SCOPE to reveal the ghost.
-- **Seafoam Islands Current:** Solved multi-floor boulder puzzle to stop the strong water current.
-- **Pewter Museum Puzzle:** Solved by a sequence of interactions with the Aerodactyl Fossil and an invisible follower Pikachu, which caused a blocking Youngster to move.
-- **Cerulean Cave B1F Encounter Trap:** The high encounter rate at (2, 7) was not a scripted puzzle but simply high RNG.
-The solution was to move one tile at a time and run from each battle.
+- **Navigation Failure Protocol:** If `automated_path_navigator` fails to find a path to an intended exit, I must first systematically scan the entire map in Map Memory for any other reachable warps or map connections before concluding I am at a dead end or that the tool is broken.
+- **Map Connection 'Reachable' Flag:** The 'Reachable' flag for a map connection in the Game State Information should be treated with skepticism.
+It appears to be a general property and may not account for one-way paths (like ledges or Cycling Road) that make the connection unreachable from the player's current partition.
+- **Map Partition Hallucination:** On Route 15, I incorrectly identified a warp at (8,9) as reachable, failing to recognize it was in a separate, inaccessible partition of the map.
+This is a critical failure of map analysis.
+Lesson: I MUST analyze the map XML for physical barriers and trust the 'reachable' flags in the Game State Information before assuming a path exists.

 # III.
 Current Objectives & Hypotheses